AdobeDocs/experience-manager-65.en/help/sites-developing/model-data.md

 /content/blog[1]/post[2]
 ```

-### Rule #5: References considered harmful. {#rule-references-considered-harmful}
+### Rule #5: References are considered harmful. {#rule-references-considered-harmful}

 #### Explanation {#explanation-5}

 References imply referential integrity.
-I find it important to understand that references not only add additional cost for the repository managing the referential integrity, but they also are costly from a content flexibility perspective.
+It is important to understand that references not only add an additional cost for the repository managing the referential integrity, but they are also costly from a content flexibility perspective.

-Personally I make sure I only ever use references when I really cannot deal with a dangling reference and otherwise use a path, a name, or a string UUID to refer to another node.
+Personally, I only ever use references when I really cannot deal with a dangling reference and otherwise use a path, a name, or a string UUID to refer to another node.

 #### Example {#example-5}